Mental Health Working Group Statement

 Our Work/Role with HEART

-The Mental Health Working Group has several roles: a) recommend mental health training practices for HEART responders; b) identify and connect with community resources such as peer responders and mutual aid networks; c) collaborate with the The Liability and Oversight Committee of the Cambridge HEART Board of Directors around issues of liability, licensure, mandated reporting requirements, etc; d) collaborate on drafting and commenting on protocols around responding to mental health crises; and e) provide additional forms of mental health and wellness support to staff as relevant and possible.
+The Mental Health Working Group has several roles: a) recommend mental health training practices for HEART responders; b) identify and connect with community resources such as peer responders and mutual aid networks; c) collaborate with The Liability and Oversight Committee of the Cambridge HEART Board of Directors around issues of liability, licensure, mandated reporting requirements, etc; d) collaborate on drafting and commenting on protocols around responding to mental health crises; and e) provide additional forms of mental health and wellness support to staff as relevant and possible.

 We Believe